garris/BackstopJS/README.md

 ### Reporting workflow tips (version 0.7.0+)
-There are two reporting options.
+There are two types of reports.
 The fastest and least obtrusive is the CLI report which gives you a subdued thumbs up or thumbs down for your layout on each run.
-The other report runs in the in-browser -- this gives you detailed visual feedback for each test case so you can validate why your screen diffs score the way they do.
+The other report, displayed in the browser, gives you detailed visual feedback for each test case so you can validate why your screen diffs score the way they do.

 One testing approach to consider is incorporating BackstopJS into your build process and just let the CLI report run on each build.
 It's natural for your layout to break while you're in feature development -- refer back to the report when you feel things should be shaping up.
 Check the in-browser version of the report occasionally as needed when you need deeper information about what's happening in a test case.

 _CLI Report_